If you have questions about the ADU permitting process, please reach out to our ADU

 - Getting a building permit and plan review

-In addition, here are answers to some questions we frequently hear from ADU customers.
+In addition, here are answers to questions that are frequently asked by our ADU permit customers.
 If this information doesn't address your question, contact the ADU Ally at at ADU.Ally@sanjoseca.gov or 408-793-5302.

 - What is the total cost for an ADU?

 It will depend on the size and type of ADU.
 A new, custom-built detached ADU may cost as much as $250,000.
 Retrofitting an existing attached garage or basement may cost approximately $80,000 to $150,000, depending on size, existing plumbing, and how you design the space.

 - How might I save money on the construction cost of an ADU?

 - Where can I find information about the cost of a building permit and any other fees?